db0htc/gyroheadtracker/README.md

   It started as something i was making for a friend in Star Citizen who had issues with his hands, but he fell more ill and could not play as much.
   I'm putting it here for anyone else who wants a cool home-made headtracker or gyro assist device for FPS games.
 You can control your gun movements with it, since it uses mouse input. you can even control the gun gimbals in Star citizen while flying with sticks (very accurately, very quickly), but i do not recommend it.
 It was simpler to fly normally and use it as a head tracker

+  Included in the repository are files for 3D printing the mount for the head tracker PCBs and buttons

   Bill of Materials:

 Adafruit ESP32-S3 Feather with 4MB Flash 2MB PSRAM - STEMMA QT / Qwiic PID: 5477